BobKerns/fpipeline/README.md

 # a `StepFn` (a pipeline is a `Step`) that takes two src paths to assets,
 # merges them, stores the result in data.result, and writes it to a file.
+# The asset paths are provided per-invocation in the context
+# The output directory is configured as an argument
+# when creating the pipeline.
 @stepfn
 def merge(data: Data, outdir: str) -> Step:
     with variables() as vars: